Graduation Thesis

 An academic supervisor’s review and a reviewer’s opinion (for Master's degree students) of a thesis are required at the defense (both available via LMS).
 After the discussion reaches completion, the student shall give his/her closing remarks.
 In the closing remarks, the student must respond to the notes made by the academic supervisor and the reviewer of the thesis.
 After the closing remarks, the thesis defense shall be declared complete.

-The local state certification board (SCB) makes a decision on the final grade after the thesis defense process is completed.
+The local State Certification Board (SCB) makes a decision on the final grade after the thesis defence process is completed.
 The criteria of the thesis assessment are stipulated in the Internship Programme of a given degree programme.

-If reinstated at HSE University, such a student may retake the FSC no earlier than 10 months later.
-For master's students, the retake must occur no later than within two years after the first FSC procedure, and for bachelor's and specialist students — no later than within four years.
-For more information, see The Procedures and Conditions for Reinstating Students Who Were Dismissed on the Initiative of National Research University Higher School of Economics or Other Grounds, and the Procedures for Re-admitting Students to Study after Academic Leave, Maternity Leave, Parental Leave, or Childcare Leave
+Failing the defence results in dismissal because it is part of FSC.
+Students may retake the FSC no earlier than 10 months later (for Bachelor’s and Specialist students) or within two years (for Master’s students), but no more than twice in total.
+For more information, see The Procedures and Conditions for Reinstating Students Who Were Dismissed on the Initiative of National Research University Higher School of Economics or Other Grounds, and the Procedures for Re-admitting Students to Study after Academic Leave, Maternity Leave, Parental Leave, or Childcare Leave.

-Students are entitled to appeal the results of the thesis defense on the grounds of violations committed during the procedure (absence of a proper quorum, timeframe violations, etc.).
-Please note that issues related to the content of the committee’s commentary and questions will not be considered.
+Students may appeal procedural violations (e.g., quorum issues, timing violations), but issues related to the content of the committee’s commentary and questions will not be considered.

 Have you spotted a typo?